sidaarths/rune-manager/README.md

 - Resolve
 - Inspiration

 You can choose runes from 2 different trees.
-The game allows you to select 4 runes from the primary tree and 2 runes from another tree which we will call the secondary tree.
+LoL allows you to select 4 runes from the primary tree and 2 runes from another tree which we will call the secondary tree.
 The keystone rune is the first rune from the primary tree.
 This rune has a major impact on your character.
 You can only have one keystone rune, and it must be from your primary tree.
 Runes allow for varied playstyles and builds.
 The same character can be played in multiple different ways by changing your rune page.
+Having an application that stores your ideas for different rune pages is very useful.

 The application will allow you to:
 - store and keep track of rune pages